21centuryweather/21st-Century-Weather-Software-Wiki/_sources/python/package-structure.md

 "The __init__.py files are required to make Python treat directories containing the file as packages (unless using a namespace package, a relatively advanced feature).
 This prevents directories with a common name, such as string, from unintentionally hiding valid modules that occur later on the module search path."

 The link explains the contents of the `__init__.py` file for our simple example.
-Entires in this file help control the scope of files to be imported and manage 'intra-package' references when using our package.
+Entries in this file help control the scope of files to be imported and manage 'intra-package' references when using our package.

 ### Scripts ###

 In the `/software_engineering_demos/solar_example/scripts/`, we have files which import the files contained in `/software_engineering_demos/solar_example/solar_example` as a module.
 We have a python script `concurrent_test.py` which can process the data inside an interactive python session (i.e. `iPython`).
-This script is discussed [here](../python/concurrent_futures.md#an-example-using-concurrent-futures).We also have a `bash` script `concurrent_test.sh.qsub` which can be submitted to the `PBS` queue on `gadi`.
+This script is discussed [here](../python/concurrent_futures.md#an-example-using-concurrent-futures).
+We also have a `bash` script `concurrent_test.sh.qsub` which can be submitted to the `PBS` queue on `gadi`.

 ### Ancils ###